pololu/rpicsim/docs/Memories.md

 In addition to letting you access the main part of program memory which contains the program, this object also allows access to the configuration words and user ID words.
 The program memory is also known as flash, ROM, and code space.

-Because of the different architectures, the program memory object behaves differently depending on whether your are simulating a PIC18 device or a non-PIC18 device, as described below.
+The program memory object behaves differently depending on whether your are simulating a PIC18 device or a non-PIC18 device, as described below.

 ### Program memory on a non-PIC18 devices